lit/lit/packages/labs/signals/README.md

 ### watch() directive

 The `watch()` directive accepts a single Signal and renders its value, subscribing to updates and updating the DOM when the signal changes.

-The `watch()` directive allows for very targeted updates of the DOM, which can be good for performance (but as always, measure!).
+This allows for very targeted updates of the DOM, which can be good for performance (but as always, measure!).

-Updates from `watch()` directives are batched and commited during the next reactive update.
-If there are only updates from `watch()` directives, then those updates are commited without a full render - preserving both DOM coherence and targetted updates.
-If there is another reactive update pending, then the whole template is re-rendered, along with the latest signal values.

-`watch()` must be used in conjunction with `SignalWatcher`.

 ```ts
 import {LitElement, html} from 'lit';